Unveiling new quantum phases in the Shastry-Sutherland compound SrCu2(BO3)2up to the saturation magnetic field: acknowledgments

 \section{acknowledgments}

 We acknowledge the support of the HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL) and the Deutsche Forschungsgemeinschaft (DFG) under SFB 1143.
 This work was partly supported by JSPS KAKENHI, Grant-in-Aid for Scientific Research (Nos.
-JP20K14403, JP22H00104) and JSPS Bilateral Joint Research Projects (JPJSBP120193507), by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement Nos.
-677061 and 101001604), and by the Swiss National Science Foundation (grant No. 182179).
-The crystal structure figures have beeen created by using the visualization software VESTA \cite{Momma:ko5060}.
+JP20K14403, JP22H00104, JP23H04859, and JP23H04861) and JSPS Bilateral Joint Research Projects (JPJSBP120193507), by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement Nos.
+677061 and 101001604), and by the Swiss National Science Foundation (grant No. 212082).
+The crystal structure figures have been created by using the visualization software VESTA \cite{Momma:ko5060}.